Kramers Nodal Line Metals

 For illustration, we apply strain on BiTeI to break all the mirror symmetries of the crystal.
-The compressive strain is achieved by reducing the lattice constant $\bm{a_1}$ of the crystal as shown in Fig.~\ref{fig:fig2}a.
+The compressive strain is achieved by reducing the lattice constant $\mathbf{a_1}$ of the crystal as shown in Fig.~\ref{fig:fig2}a.
 The evolution for the band structures along $\Gamma$--A under $1\%$, $3\%$ and $5\%$ strain strengths is summarized in Fig.~\ref{fig:fig4}c, \ref{fig:fig4}d and \ref{fig:fig4}e, respectively.
 (Note that the KNL $\Gamma$--A in the case without strain is shown in Fig.~\ref{fig:fig2}c.)
 Impressively, we found the KNL $\Gamma$--A in BiTeI can be split sizably ($\sim$ order of tens of meV) by less than $3\%$ strain, and the $\Gamma$ and A points become Kramers Weyl points with opposite chirality.
 As A is the only Weyl point which is close to the Fermi energy while other Weyl points are at least 200 meV above, a single Weyl point near the Fermi energy is generated.
-This is in sharp contrast to the Kramers Weyl points discovered in Ref.~\cite{Chang}, which are usually far away from the Fermi energy.
+Although there is only a single Weyl point near the Fermi energy, the Nielsen-Ninomiya theorem is not violated because there are two Fermi pockets carrying opposite chiral charges which enclose this Weyl point.
 Therefore, straining achiral crystals provides a new way to create Kramers Weyl semimetals.
 In Fig.~\ref{fig:fig4}f, we demonstrate how the chiral charge $\mathcal{C}$ of this strain-induced Kramer Weyl point can be measured by the circular photogalvanic effect \cite{Moore}.
 It is clear that when a Kramers Weyl point is created, the system shows the quantized circular photogalvanic effect.
-The details are given in the Supplementary Material \cite{SM}.
+The details are given in the Supplementary Note 6.

-\subsection{Discussion}
+\section{Discussion}